Thank you! Your submission has been received!

 A recent study by Gartner revealed that 20% of CEOs from Global 2000 companies have shown a heightened willingness to take risks and have reported increased resilience, attributing these improvements to advances in modular business redesign.

-Architecting Servitization Solutions with AEP
+Architecting Servitization Solutions with AIoT

 • Develop Clear Strategies: Define a servitization vision and roadmap that aligns with the organization’s overall goals.